-As discussed more fully in Note 16, we performed a discounted cash flow analysis to assess, for possible impairment, the \$82 million of goodwill related to our acquisition of Tuscarora.
+As discussed more fully in Note 16, during the second quarter of 2016, we performed a discounted cash flow analysis to assess, for possible impairment, the \$82 million of goodwill related to our acquisition of Tuscarora.
 The estimated fair value measurement is classified as Level 3.
 In the determination of the fair value, we used internal forecasts for expected future cash flows and applied appropriate discount rates.
 The determination of expected future cash flows involved significant assumptions and estimates regarding revenue, operating and maintenance costs and future growth capital.